ic1618/Microsoft-Project15-ELP/docs/ethical.md

 ### Poachers

 Since the activity of these poachers is illegal, if caught the poachers would end up being detained and put on trial.
 The system may be used as a way in which a poacher would be caught and they may end up going to jail, it depends on the law and own opinion how ethical this is.

+### Sensors

+If our system is deployed on IoT devices, we have to make sure to use ethical sensors that do not disrupt the natural rainforest environment and birds nests.
+Some devices may get hot under increased load, and therefore it is imprtant to make sure this does not hurt animals or cause a fire.
+Also, if found by an animal the device must not cause damage to the animal, if say the animal consumed parts of the device.